JonesKwameOsei/Create-and-Manage-Services-on-Docker-Swarm/README.md

 ys82p98ko50y   webapp    global    3/3        tutum/hello-world:latest   *:8080->80/tcp
 ```

-Once gain, I will query the nodes on which the services are running.
+Once again, I will query the nodes on which the services are running.
 ```bash
 docker service ps webapp
 ```